jroa11/CSS1/README.md

 # CSS1
-Consists of assignments and projects from CSS1 - Introductory Programming for Computational Social Sciences
+Consists of assignments and final project from CSS1 - Introductory Programming for Computational Social Sciences